open-politics/open-politics-hq/README.md

-The modern information landscape is chaotic and difficult to navigate.
-Whether you need to prove a point, dive deeper into a topic, or simply understand what's happening, the challenge is the same: making sense of vast amounts of unstructured information.
-This platform serves students seeking better research tools, organizations drowning in unstructured data, NGOs overwhelmed by document management, and businesses struggling with process inefficiencies.
+**The modern information landscape is a chaotic mess and, most often, difficult to navigate.**

+Maybe you need to prove a point, are aiming to dive deeper into a topic, or simply want to understand what's happening.
+Whether you're an organisation drowning in unstructured data, an NGO with not enough hands on deck, an independent journalist tracking patterns across hundreds of sources, a researcher needing systematic analysis tools, or a business struggling with process inefficiencies, this is for you.

 ## The Idea